 Together these units would form one of the strongest colleges within the University with respect to human capital, research, and educational capacities.
 (Table 2) The faculty in the proposed core academic units are some of the most well-respected and productive within their respective fields.
-Specifically, these units boast four members of the National Academy of Sciences, twelve Fellows of the American Association for the Advancement of Science, and fourteen Fellows of the American Geophysical Union.
+Specifically, these units boast four members of the National Academy of Sciences, twelve Fellows of the American Association for the Advancement of Science, thirteen Fellows of the American Geophysical Union, ten Fellows of the American Meteorological Society, seven Fellows of the Geological Society of America and one Fellow in both the Society of American Foresters and the American Statistical Association.
 In addition, faculty in these units have been awarded the 2005 Heinz Foundation Award for the Environment, the 2006 Volvo Environmental Prize, and five Fulbright Fellowships since 1998.
 (Appendix H) Finally, dozens of scientists and students in these units contributed as authors and reviewers in the Intergovernmental Panel on Climate Change that was awarded the 2007 Nobel Peace Prize along with former Vice President Al Gore for his work on climate change.